What are they? Should you get one? And could yours go 'dumb'?

 If you move into a home and the smart meter has gone 'dumb' (see You can still switch for more info), you'll need to treat it like an old-style meter, and send regular meter readings to your supplier.

-As always, once you've moved in you'll be automatically put on a 'deemed tariff' – usually the supplier's expensive standard variable deal – so make sure you do a comparison to find a cheaper deal.
-You can use Cheap Energy Club to find one – plus it'll help you estimate your usage at your new home.
+As always, once you've moved in you'll be automatically put on a 'deemed tariff' – usually the supplier's standard variable deal.
+Ordinarily we'd tell you to do a comparison to find a cheaper deal – but that's not possible right now due to the ongoing energy crisis.

 No, smart meters use mobile phone signals to transmit meter readings to your supplier and to talk to the in-home display.
 You don't need an internet connection or Wi-Fi to get one.